garydunkerley/garydunkerley.github.io/_pages/about.md

 ---
 ## about me

 I'm a second-year graduate student at UGA who's interested in the geometry of smooth 3- & 4-manifolds, knots, and a handful of potential applications.
-In my spare time, I like to hike, cycle, and forage my way through Athens, GA.
-I care a lot about dietary and environmental ethics.
+Ialso like to hike, cycle, forage, and take pretty photographs.

 UGA students may be interested in the [student resources](https://garydunkerley.github.io/student_resources) page of this site.